rabbitControl/RCP/RCPSpecification.md

 ## Packet

-RCP wraps its data into data packets with an optional timestamp.
+RCP wraps data into data packets with an optional timestamp.
 Data can be chained.

      0               1              1/8
       7 6 5 4 3 2 1 0 7 6 5 4 3 2 1 0 7 6 5 4 3 2 1 0 7 ...